Guided biofilm therapy

-Biofilm can also be responsible for 80 percent of infections in our bodies, not only in dental areas, but in any other area.
+Biofilm can be responsible for 80 percent of infections in our bodies, not only in dental terms, but in any other area as well.
 Biofilm is a bacterial community that forms a contingent coating on the tooth, deep in the gums, or on prosthetics or implants.
-The special appearance of bacteria, they are much more resistant to conventional treatments.
+Certain special bacteria are much more resistant to conventional treatments.
 Microbes living in biofilm physiologically differ from the free-floating state of the same species per cell.
-Biofilm is found not only on the tooth, but unfortunately on the digestive tract as a whole and in the blood vessels.
+Biofilm is found not only on the tooth, but also along the digestive tract and in blood vessels.

-Because they are compressed and cooperated, it is much more difficult to destroy as if they were individual cells because drugs are very difficult to penetrate into biofilm.
+Because biofilm is compressed, it is much more difficult to destroy than if it were individual cells as it is much harder for drugs to penetrate the biofilm.

 Why use directed biofilm therapy?

-Since biofilm is one of the main causes of tooth decay, periodontal inflammation and infections around implants, it is a plaque, tartar, deposition, which is very difficult to remove. other parts of the body, such as cardiovascular disease, respiratory diseases, arthritis, or diabetes.
+Since biofilm is one of the main causes of tooth decay, periodontal inflammation and infections around implants, prevention, and more importantly removal, is essential.
+It is a plaque, tartar, deposition, which can cause a lot of problems to your health.
+Deteriorating dental health as well as biofilm in other parts of the body can cause issues such as cardiovascular disease, respiratory diseases, arthritis, or diabetes.

 Modern oral hygiene, safe and painless

-With guided biofilm therapy, we can finally perform professional biofilm management efficiently, gently, safely, quickly, comfortably and mostly all this is done without pain.
+With guided biofilm therapy, you can finally perform professional biofilm management efficiently, gently, safely, quickly, comfortably and most importantly, pain-free!